tanbro/redis_func_cache/README.md

 - `func-cache:my-first-lru-cache:lru_t:0`

-    The key (with `0` suffix) is a sorted set that stores the hash of function invoking and their corresponding scores.
+    The key (with `0` suffix) is a sorted set that stores the hash of function invocations and their corresponding scores.

 - `func-cache:my-first-lru-cache:lru_t:1`

     The key (with `1` suffix) is a hash map.
-Each key field in it is the hash value of a function invoking, and the value filed is the return value of the function.
+Each key field in it is the hash value of a function invocation, and the value field is the return value of the function.

 > ❗ **Important:**\
 > The name **SHOULD** be unique for each [`RedisFuncCache`][] instance.